sagecodes/intro-to-sql/README.md

 ### Welcome to Galvanize!

+Any questions about education at Galvanize SF email [learn@galvanize.com](mailto:learn@galvanize.com)

 We create a technology ecosystem for learners, entrepreneurs, startups, and established companies to meet the needs of the rapidly changing digital world.

 We're an awesome community!!!